chrisburnell/chrisburnell.com/_posts/articles/2019-03-04-sparkline-sound-off.md

 - music
 ---

-I started with [Jeremy Keith’s Canvas-Sparkline](https://github.com/adactio/Canvas-Sparkline/blob/master/sparkline.js){:rel="external"} and made some modifications to suit my needs.
-I won’t go into detail here about how the sparklines are *drawn*, the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API){:rel="external"}, or the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API){:rel="external"}, but there are a number of resources out there if you need some background before I dive in.
+To suit my needs, I started with [Jeremy Keith’s Canvas-Sparkline](https://github.com/adactio/Canvas-Sparkline/blob/master/sparkline.js){:rel="external"} and made some modifications.
+I won’t go into detail about how the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API){:rel="external"} or the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API){:rel="external"}, but there are many resources available if you want a background.

 --------